-These first lines of the blog were actually entered last.I knew I would be emotional when doing this blog.
-Below are the ways how the children expressed the holocaust.
-It really is heartbreaking but it is important we know how they felt.Throughout their suffering some kids still had hope , even for those they had seen die.
+Below are some of the ways how the children expressed the holocaust, via drawings and poetry.
+It really is heartbreaking but it is important we know how they felt.Throughout their suffering some kids still had hope.
+Even after seeing people around being killed, often their own family.

 Yehuda Bacon’s drawing of his Father dying in the gas chamber.